nbaulib/queens/README.md

 ## Overview

 This project explores affordable housing in four Queens neighborhoods: Astoria, Elmhurst, Flushing, and Jackson Heights.
-The investigation delves into demographic data, ranks neighborhoods based on various factors, and analyzes the number of affordable housing units using the ['Affordable Housing Production by Building'](https://data.cityofnewyork.us/Housing-Development/Affordable-Housing-Production-by-Building/hg8x-zxpr) dataset.
+The investigation delves into demographic data, ranks neighborhoods based on various factors, and analyzes the number of affordable housing units using the [Affordable Housing Production by Building](https://data.cityofnewyork.us/Housing-Development/Affordable-Housing-Production-by-Building/hg8x-zxpr) dataset.

 ## Project Contributors